Nakkie/Nakkie/README.md

 - 👋 Hi, I’m @Nakkie
-- 👀 I’m interested in software development and architecture
+- 👀 I’m interested in software development and architecture, but I LURVE data
-- 🌱 I’m currently learning RedHat Architecture
+- 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on nothing atm
+- 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me... still working on that

 <!---